flowersmichael/elections/README.md

 While this influx of cash gives campaigns the flexibility to spend in ways and amounts previously unavailable, it's also resulted in a campaign finance "arms race" where the opposing candidates often have the same flexibility.
 It remains critical for campaigns to allocate resources wisely.

 So, we want to examine not only to what degree campaign spending influences election outcomes, but also what types of spending are most effective.
+In particular we are looking closely at support ads versus opposition ads.

 ## Data Sources